gravitational/monitoring-app/README.md

 ## Pluggable dashboards

 Other applications can ship their own Grafana dashboards by using ConfigMaps.
-A custom dashboard ConfigMap should be assigned a `dashboard` label and created in the `kube-system` namespace so it will be recognized and loaded at startup:
+A custom dashboard ConfigMap should be assigned a `monitoring` label with value `dashboard` and created in the `kube-system` namespace for it to be recognized and loaded at startup:
 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: dashboard-mydashboard
+  name: mydashboard
   namespace: kube-system
   labels:
     monitoring: dashboard